realworldocaml/book/en/sexprs.md

 One could imagine making some of these parameters optional; in particular, by default, we might want the web server to bind to port 80, and to listen as localhost.
-The sexp-syntax allows this as follows, by setting the default value of `addr` to `"localhost"`.
+We can do this as follows.

 ```frag
 ((typ ocamltop)(name sexpr/sexp_default.topscript)(part 1))
 ```

-The top-level will echo back the type you just defined as usual, but also generate the additional conversion functions that let you convert to and from s-expressions.
+Now, if we try to convert an s-expression that specifies only the `web_root`, we'll see that the other values are filled in with the desired defaults.

 ```frag
 ((typ ocamltop)(name sexpr/sexp_default.topscript)(part 2))
 ```

-When we convert the configuration back out to an s-expression, you'll notice that no data is dropped.
+If we convert the configuration back out to an s-expression, you'll notice that all of the fields are present, even though they're not strictly necessary.

 ```frag
 ((typ ocamltop)(name sexpr/sexp_default.topscript)(part 3))